Item 8: Familiarize yourself with reference and pointer types

 Smart Pointer Types

 The first smart pointer type is Rc<T>, which is a reference-counted pointer to an item (roughly analogous to C++'s std::shared_ptr<T>).
-It implements all of the pointer-related traits, so acts like a Box<T> in many ways.
+It implements all of the pointer-related traits and so acts like a Box<T> in many ways.

-This is useful for data structures where the same item can be reached in different ways, but it removes one of Rust's core rules around ownership – that each item has only one owner.
-Relaxing this rule means that it is now possible to leak data: if item A has an Rc pointer to item B, and item B has an Rc pointer to A, then the pair will never be dropped.
-To put it another way: you need Rc to support cyclical data structures, but the downside is that there are now cycles in your data structures.
+This is useful for data structures where the same item can be reached in different ways, but it removes one of Rust's core rules around ownership—that each item has only one owner.
+Relaxing this rule means that it is now possible to leak data: if item A has an Rc pointer to item B, and item B has an Rc pointer to A, then the pair will never be dropped.4 To put it another way: you need Rc to support cyclical data structures, but the downside is that there are now cycles in your data structures.

 The risk of leaks can be ameliorated in some cases by the related Weak<T> type, which holds a non-owning reference to the underlying item (roughly analogous to C++'s std::weak_ptr<T>).
-Holding a weak reference doesn't prevent the underlying item being dropped (when all strong references are removed), so making use of the Weak<T> involves an upgrade to an Rc<T> – which can fail.
+Holding a weak reference doesn't prevent the underlying item from being dropped (when all strong references are removed), so making use of the Weak<T> involves an upgrade to an Rc<T>—which can fail.

-Under the hood, Rc is (currently) implemented as pair of reference counts together with the referenced items, all stored on the heap.
+Under the hood, Rc is (currently) implemented as a pair of reference counts together with the referenced item, all stored on the heap (as depicted in Figure 1-7):

 #![allow(unused)]